 —government’s best estimate of what the average person would deduct if itemizing (2017):

 Blind / >65 yrs old: Add $1,250.00 (if unmarried $1,550)

 —list of deductible expenses: medical expenses, tax expenses, mortgage interest payments, etc.

 NOTE: You take the greater deduction between standard and itemized deduction

 AGI -Standard or Itemized Deductions

 Includes doctors' fees, prescription medications, hospital expenses, medical premiums, hearing aids, eye glasses, and medical travel that has not been reimbursed or paid by others.
-The amount of this deduction is the medical and dental expenses that exceed 10% (2015) of AGI.
+The amount of this deduction is the medical and dental expenses is outlined by the IRS each year.

 Tentative Tax Liabilty =